 innumerable stone reliefs, its stupas and masterly statues of Buddha, Borobudur is the greatest example of Indonesian religious art.
 The site was probably abandoned in the fifteenth century as a result of the conversion of lndonesia to Islam, but it is likely that it had lost importance as early as the tenth century.

-Publisher/producer: Treasures of the World Heritage of Mankind.
+Credits: Josef Becker (director), Treasures of the World Heritage of Mankind.
 ZDF.
-Südwestfunk,
+Südwestfunk (publisher), UNESCO (producer),